ctriguero/Water/README.md

 # (4) Add more water to the initial configuration
 **(4.1)** It is very likely that after the equilibration the water is condensed in to a much samaller region than the box.
 We might be interested in adding more water molecules to the configuration.
 In this case we should isolate the last frame from the equilibrations made in section **(3)**.
+- For high densities the program could add some atom inside the membrane.
+As the pore is hydrophobic we can add a restriction in *z* to avoid add atoms inside the membrane and have a cleaner simulation.

 **(4.2)** Once we have the last frame e.g. *lastframe.lammpstrj* we use the program **Add_more_water.cpp** to introduce more molecules.
 With this we create a new **LAMMPS** data file.
 **(4.3)** **Compilation**: The compilation should use the c++ 11 standard: